jfecher/ante-website/content/blog/why_effects.md

             x * 2
 ```

-This is cumbersome enough languages like Rust provide syntax-sugar like `?`
+This is cumbersome enough that languages like Rust provide syntax-sugar like `?`
 to automatically return error values and focus on the good path.
 That isn't
 needed with effects though.
 The direct approach just works: